A dark matter hail: Detecting macroscopic dark matter with asteroids, planetary rings, and craters: Earth cratering

 When $X<1$, however, only some of the energy is deposited into the surface material of the Earth.
 The rest of the energy of the dark matter is deposited deeper underground.
 The seismic effects of this impact is well beyond the scope of this paper, but we can still approximate the crater size.
 There will be a specific depth at which the energy imparted into the ground up to that point would create a crater of exactly that width.
 This is straightforward to solve for, ultimately leading to a lower bound on the dark matter radius which creates a crater of a given size:

+where $\rho_{\oplus}$ is the density of the Earth's surface material.
 To estimate the constraints, however, we need \textit{empirical} data about the rate of asteroid collisions with Earth.
 In general, this is extremely complicated, because the active geological history of the Earth makes detailed evidence scant.
 While we can learn a significant amount from the hundreds-or-so of known craters~\cite{osinski_impact_2022}, estimating the overall rate of impacts from these surviving craters is more difficult, since one would need to model the number of events which \textit{didn't} lead to craters discoverable today.
 Such modeling is beyond the scope of this work, and possibly an impossible challenge given the rich geological history of Earth.
 This makes it very difficult to place confident constraints on macroscopic dark matter purely from the numbers of craters on active geological bodies like Earth.

 Still, in order to get a sense of where these constraints could lie, we can compare the macroscopic dark matter crating rate to the \textit{expected} cratering rate from known near-Earth bodies.
 Data on the frequency and impact energy of meteors on Earth was taken from Fig.~2.4 in Ref.~\cite{noauthor_defending_2010} and combined with the approximate empirical formula relating crater size on Earth, Eq.~\ref{eq:crater}, in order to estimate the expected timescales of cratering on Earth, which we plot in Fig.~\ref{fig:crater}.